lars-vc/dma-notes/notes.md

 Approaches
 - interpolate current block and search window, then ME
 - interpolate only the search window, then ME
-- interger-pixel ME, then refine with interpolated block and search window
+- integer-pixel ME, then refine with interpolated block and search window
-- interger-pixel ME, then refine with interpolated search window
+- integer-pixel ME, then refine with interpolated search window

 MRF-ME

 Variable block size for ME

-Variable sized transforms (recently smaller transforms are chosen, less ringing)
+Variable sized transforms (recently smaller transforms are chosen, less ringing) \
 Drift with DCT and IDCT precision

 In loop deblocking operations